 Lastly, a coffee extract is usually added to the whipped cream layer to counterbalance the sweetness of the caramel and bananas.
 I omit coffee for the same reason as above.
 Personal preference.

-I do take a bit of extra time to decorate my Banoffee Pie with large chocolate curls for extra drama.
+I do take a bit of extra time to decorate my pie with large chocolate curls for extra drama.
 You can easily use grated chocolate instead to make it simpler.

 If you follow my easy banoffee pie recipe, you will have a dessert made in 30 minutes flat, not counting the fridge time.
 Like I said I love it easy!